SAP/open-resource-discovery/docs/index.md

   - Support of many different metadata-driven use-cases and consumer requirements
 - ORD is an **open standard**
   - It is open-source an can be used by SAP partners and customers if they see a value in adopting it, like better integration in the SAP ecosystem
-  - The specification is open for extensions via labels, custom types etc. that don't need to go through alignment first.
+  - The specification is open for extensions via labels, custom types, spec extensions.
+Those don't need to go through alignment first.

 </p></div></div></div>
 <div class="col"><div class="card"><div class="card__header">